MicrosoftDocs/azure-docs/articles/communication-services/tutorials/calling-widget/calling-widget-tutorial-part-3-embedding-your-calling-experience.md

 Like before, this is a call starting with the video controls enabled.

 Thanks for following the different tutorials here.
-This concludes the quickstart guide for click to call with the Azure Communications UI Library.
+This concludes the quickstart guide for click to call with the Azure Communication Services UI Library.